jamwaffles/jamwaffles.github.io/_drafts/2019-11-22-motion-control-draft-slash-notes.md

   - Follow through rest of paper until section (jerk)
 - I'll talk about the jerk limited bit later

-# Part 1a

-- Segue into logging/plotting values - try and recreate profile graph from paper with logging/gnuplot

 # Part 2

 ## Starting out

+- Using `f64` because JS uses 64 bit floats under the hood, and because WASM
 - This first part will only talk about an acceleration-limited profile (no jerk yet)
 - Single straight line only, end velocity and acceleration are zero.
 We'll change this later to join linear segments together

+# Part 2a

+Put in same page as part 2 if it's not too long

+## Visual aids

+- Segue into logging/plotting values - try and recreate profile graph from paper with logging/gnuplot

 ## Implementation